-19- Wet Ones — From wiping down your plane tray table, to cleaning off your hands on-the-go during a street food tour, these travel packs of Wet Ones are so handing during travel.
+19- Wet Ones — From wiping down your plane tray table, to cleaning off your hands on-the-go during a street food tour, having these travel essentials are handy for all types of travel.
 I know my seatmates on a plane might think I’m a germaphobe, but I fly happier knowing I’ve used an antibacterial wipe to clean off my plane space.
 Buy It: Wet Ones Antibacterial Hand Wipes

 20 – Water Spray — Living in Florida, I’m used to 100% humidity.
 So, my sinuses sometimes get irritated when we travel, especially in-flight with the recycled dry cabin air.
 I always carry a travel-friendly sized water spray.
 During a long flight, I feel like the little bit of mist is not only refreshing, but it helps me breathe easier too.
 Sometimes I even like to use a rose water spray for a lovely scent.
 Buy It: Mineral Water Facial Spray

 21 – Sheet Mask — If there were ever a way to relax, discourage your seatmates from talking to you, and make sure your skin looks refreshed after a long flight, it is by using a facial sheet mask.
 Bold move, I know.
 If you’re not ready to dive right in to using a full sheet mask in public, maybe start with just the eye masks.
 Between the sheet mask, a cup of green tea, some jazz music, the rose water spray I mentioned above, and my kindle — I can make any plane seat feel like a spa day.

 22 – Compression Socks — I was introduced to the benefits of compressions socks with my hobby of running half marathons, but they’re also perfect for long haul flights.
 This is definitely one of my must-have travel essentials.
 If your legs ever feel twitchy from sitting too long, you’ll want to stash a pair of these in your bag to slip on during a flight.

 Want to save this list?
 Pin it to your travel board! 🙂